 Ready to try it?

 (1) Start with installing the best planner apps for iPad and then (2) import your favorite PDF templates inside to organize your handwritten notes.
-If you need more guidelines on note taking on iPad, then check this free digital planner tutorial and training.

 With a paperless template and one of the best planner apps for iPad, you can easily take organised notes during meetings, stop losing important projects details and keep private notes of your team members.